Patient education: Cardioversion (Beyond the Basics)

 As mentioned above, cardioversion is useful for terminating arrhythmias that arise from a reentry circuit.
 Cardioversion is tailored for each type of arrhythmia.

 Atrial fibrillation — Atrial fibrillation (AF) is a common arrhythmia that may be treated with cardioversion.
-The success rate of cardioversion with atrial fibrillation is generally better than 75 percent.
-Chances of success depend upon the duration of atrial fibrillation and size of the left atrium.
-The success rate is about 90 percent when atrial fibrillation is of less than one year's duration, compared to 50 percent when atrial fibrillation has been present for more than five years.
+The success rate of cardioversion with atrial fibrillation is generally better than 90 percent.
+Chances of success are lower when the atrial fibrillation has been present for more than several months or when the left atrium is very enlarged.

 In general, there are two ways that a cardioversion procedure for AF can fail.
 In some cases, the energy required to restore the heart to a normal rhythm is higher than the maximum energy that can be delivered by the cardioversion equipment.
 When this occurs, newer generation equipment that can deliver a more effective type of energy waveform, known as a biphasic waveform, can be used if it was not used initially.
+Almost all hospitals now have defibrillators that deliver biphasic waveforms.
 Other potential solutions include applying pressure to the paddles during the shock, and administration of an intravenous medication called ibutilide.
 Ibutilide lowers the energy required to restore the heart to a normal rhythm and is highly effective in patients who can safely received the medication.
-When this drug is given, patients must be monitored for at least four hours.
+When this drug is given, patients must be monitored for at least four hours before going home.

 A second way that a cardioversion procedure for AF can fail is when the AF recurs immediately after a normal rhythm has been restored.
 In some patients, administration of ibutilide and repeating the cardioversion is effective in restoring sinus rhythm.

 Thromboembolism (blood clot traveling through the bloodstream) can occur after cardioversion if a thrombus (blood clot) becomes dislodged from the atria as the heart begins to beat normally.
 Blood clots can form within the atria during AF since blood flow is slowed.
-Most patients are given an anticoagulant (a blood thinner such as warfarin (Coumadin®)) for three to four weeks before and after cardioversion to prevent an embolism unless the AF has been present for less than a day or two.
-Some patients will be required to take an anticoagulant indefinitely.
-(See "Patient information: Atrial fibrillation (Beyond the Basics)".)
+Most patients are given an anticoagulant (a blood thinner such as warfarin (sample brand name: Coumadin) or one of the newer oral anticoagulants) for at least three to four weeks before and after cardioversion to prevent an embolism unless the AF has been present for less than a day or two.
+Many patients will be required to take an anticoagulant indefinitely after cardioversion.
+(See "Patient education: Atrial fibrillation (Beyond the Basics)".)

-For a scheduled cardioversion, some patients will be given an antiarrhythmic drug starting 24 to 48 hours before the procedure to improve the chances of maintaining a normal rhythm following cardioversion.
-AF is most likely to recur within the first few hours after cardioversion; treatment before the cardioversion will allow the medication time to get into the bloodstream, which may prevent a recurrence.
+AF is most likely to recur within the first few hours after cardioversion.
+For a scheduled elective cardioversion, some patients are given an antiarrhythmic drug starting days before the cardioversion to improve the chances of maintaining a normal rhythm following cardioversion.
+Treatment before the cardioversion will allow time for the medication to get into the bloodstream, which may prevent a recurrence of AF.
 In addition, a normal rhythm may be restored with the medication alone in some patients, making electrical cardioversion unnecessary.
 Pretreatment with an antiarrhythmic drug may also improve the chances of a successful cardioversion and reduce the energy required for the procedure.

 Atrial flutter — Atrial flutter is an atrial arrhythmia that can be treated with cardioversion.
 The success rate is 90 to 100 percent.
 Success is not related to the duration of this arrhythmia.
-Not uncommonly, anticoagulation is also given prior to and after cardioversion, although the risk of a thromboembolism is much less than with AF.
+Anticoagulation is also given prior to and after cardioversion, as it is in patients with AF.

 Cardioversion during pregnancy — Cardioversion can be performed during pregnancy without affecting the rhythm of the fetus.
 It is recommended, however, that the fetal rhythm be monitored during the procedure.